dscott24/SoftEng/_pages/about.md

 published: true
 post_date: 2018-11-10 08:37:36
 ---
-<h5 style="text-align: left;">Our goal is to create a fun, interactive learning environment for children which educates them on healthy lifestyle choices.</h5>
+<h4 style="text-align: center;">Our goal is to create a fun, interactive learning environment for children which educates them on healthy lifestyle choices.</h4>